HuckleyLab/how_we_work/WorkFlowAndBestPractices.md

 You are expected to use Github to version control your code and other files.
 We have Github organizations for the [Huckley Lab](https://github.com/HuckleyLab), [TrEnCh project](https://github.com/trenchproject/), and the [TrEnCh project education website](https://github.com/trench-ed).

 ### Code
 Lauren primarily works in R and R studio since it has a great ecology and evolution community including many specialized packages.
 Other lab members have chosen to primarily use Phython, which also has a strong community and resources.
-Github integrates easily with R studio ([described here](http://www.molecularecologist.com/2013/11/using-github-with-r-and-rstudio/)).
+Github integrates easily with R studio (described briefly [here](http://www.molecularecologist.com/2013/11/using-github-with-r-and-rstudio/) and thoroughly [here](https://happygitwithr.com/) ).
 Google Drive files can be easily read and writted from Rstudio: `setwd("/Volumes/GoogleDrive/Shared drives/TrEnCh/Projects/")`.

 For analytics, Mathematica and Matlab are useful and available from UW.
 ArcGIS including ArpMap and ArcInfo is available for download, but much spatial analysis can now be done in R or similar programs.